kapetan3sid/Filhak/README.md

 **Funding for this milestone:**

-For M1 two full time **Go** developers will be employed at $50 / hour.
+For M1 two full time **Go** developers rate will be $50 / hour.

 Team will be paid an estimated $17,500 per month, and $35,000 per milestone.

-The estimated payment amount per month will be subject to change due to different wokring days in a month, Serbian public holidays, sick leaves, etc.
+The estimated payment amount per month will be subject to change due to different wokring days in a month, public holidays, sick leaves, etc.

 Upon completion of M1, team will be paid $25,000.